How did we land our first house sitting job? The truth is with great advice from experienced sitters and lots of research and planning.

 There are others around, but they mostly specialise on certain countries or regions.
 What we needed was a website that provided international house sitting.

-Another little titbit of advice is to check Facebook for community groups such as House Sit Match (another house and pet sitting website), and House Sitting Café which are two that we recommend.
+Another little titbit of advice is to check Facebook for community groups such as House Sit Match (another house and pet sitting website).
+House Sitting Café and House Sitting Community Support Group are two more that we recommend.

 The house sitting websites we have signed up to are: